mcanouil/ggpacman/README.md

 #> 75  297        up       Blinky         FALSE
 ```

+To simplify a little, below a small example of a ghost moving in one
+direction with predetermined states.

 ``` r
 blinky_ghost <- bind_rows(
   tibble(x = 1:4, y = 0, colour = "Blinky"),